Team1-3308-Fall2023/3308-Project-Team_1/SQL_TESTING.md

 This document outlines the various SQL tables that will be used in the RecipeVault website project <br>
 ### Category Table: <br>
 #### Description:
 - Contains the possible categories that a recipe could be placed into.
-This table will contain the recipes that fall into each of the meal categories so that search results can be filtered to only show that category of meal
+This table will contain all the possible categories that each recipe could fall into.
 #### Table Items:
-- Breakfast: Contains all recipes that are breakfast recipes
-- Lunch: Contains all recipes that are lunch recipes
-- Dinner: Contains all recipes that are Dinner recipes.
-There may be some overlap with lunch.
+- CategoryID (Primary Key): INT NOT NULL AUTO_INCREMENT
+- CategoryName (category name): VARCHAR(255) (ex.
+Lunch, Breakfast, Dinner)
 #### Tests:
 - Insert Test:
   - If a category is selected under a recipe, that recipe is added to that category